Introduction:

 I draw my attention to the shelf against the wall, which holds our photographic history.
 Before Finn’s arrival, I moved my collection of photos to the spare bedroom, hoping it would calm him to be in the presence of familiar faces.
 Yet, it seems to have upset him more.
 I pick up a photo of my brother as a child and I am reminded of his face, so small and angelic, surrounded by wisps of long brown hair.
 Finn was four years younger and his never wavering confidence in me was overwhelming as a child, yet in some ways stabilizing.
 I was all that stood between him and the bullies we encountered throughout our school years, as well as the monsters invited directly into our home by the very people tasked with our safety.

-I’m surprised we survived our childhood somewhat unscathed, as times were different when we grew up.
+I’m surprised we survived our childhood somewhat unscathed, but times were different when we grew up.
 Today, hovering parents and unfamiliar neighbors constrict the wanderings of children, cutting them off from the adventures and maturity a little independence can produce.
-Without our freedom, I doubt we would have survived our childhood or the undesirable circumstances forced upon us.
+Without our freedom, I doubt we would have survived our childhood.